Toyota Celica: Twincam Turbo Group B Rally Car

-In September 1982, the first Celica turbo was launched in Japan for the local market only.
-The GT-T (TA63) came with the twin-spark 1.8-liter 3T-GTE engine, W55 5-speed manual gearbox, a limited slip differential, pump up lumbar "sports" seats and optional digital dash.
 To meet the FISA regulation for Group B Rally Car to compete in the World Rally Championship (WRC), 200 units of the Celica GT-TS were built.
 These were the basic cars for Group B Celica Twincam Turbo (TA64) which were built and rallied by Toyota Team Europe (TTE).
 The Group B Celica TCT made its WRC debut in the 1983 Rally Finland.
 The production car had a 180 PS engine, and with a 320 bhp 4T-GTE engine, the fully works rally car was the most powerful third-generation Celica.

+Before the turbo model, the naturally aspirated, twin-cam 16-valve Celica 2000 GT (RA63) was also campaigned; winning the 1982 Rally New Zealand on its first serious outing.